 Excellence, Creativity, Individuality!

 Welcome to all things English at Margaret Wix

 At Margaret Wix, we believe that all our children can become fluent readers and writers.
 This is why we teach reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.
 We start teaching phonics in Nursery/Reception following the Little Wandle progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.

+Reading is at the heart of our curriculum.
 Staff promote a love for reading and exploit opportunities for children to read widely and deeply across all subject areas.
 Our desire is to develop a love of reading and to provide children with regular opportunities to share, discuss and explore their understanding.

 Please see our Intent, implementation and Impact document below for more information